-The army said he was killed in battle but human rights groups said he might have been killed after surrendering.'Execution of a child'
+The army said he was killed in battle but human rights groups said he might have been killed after surrendering.

 British film-maker Callum Macrae says the photographs of Balachandran Prabhakaran - which show the young boy first alert and unharmed and in the custody of soldiers but then dead, shot five times in the chest - rules out the government's assertion that Balachandran was killed in crossfire.

 "His death was deliberate and calculated.
 This is a proof, beyond reasonable doubt, of the execution of a child - not a battlefield death," said Mr Macrae.
 "The pictures fill in chilling details on the circumstances of his murder - and leave the Sri Lankan government with yet more questions to answer."